aclarke211/dev-guides/javascript/general-javascript.md

 }
 ```

-However, we can write the same code in a single line:
+However, we can write the same code in a single line by using a ternary operator:
 ```js
 const status = isActive ?
 'Active' : 'Disabled';
 ```